tus/tus.io/_posts/2015-09-19-project-status.md

 more accessible.
 Know that any profit flows back to the project.
 Our books are open to anyone who wants to verify.

+## Implementations

+While 1.0 could potentially still be changed, we don't expect major changes so our official implementations are already 1.0 ready.

+All official projects have been updated to the 1.0 branch already for which a big thank you goes out to [Mark R. Masterson](https://github.com/MMasterson) and Marius for upgrading many of our implementations.

+Marius also added 1.0 Android and standalone Java implementations as official tus projects.

 ## Demo

 The demo section is currently receiving some polishing by